 This is the latest release in the series: Drinking and driving

-- In 2015, 6% of all drivers of motorised vehicles and 8% of motorcyclist drivers/riders killed in traffic collisions were above the drink drive limit.
+- In 2016, 12% of all drivers of motorised vehicles and 18% of motorcyclist drivers or riders killed in traffic collisions were above the drink drive limit.

-- The Department of Transport report that 8% of killed or serious injury accidents (KSI) that occurred in Wales in 2015 involved drivers over the blood alcohol limit.
+- The Department for Transport estimates that 7% of killed or serious injury accidents (KSI) that occurred in Wales in 2016 involved drivers over the blood alcohol limit.

-- In terms of road accidents, police officers’ views about the contributory factors that led to accidents suggested that 9% of KSI accidents during 2016 involved drivers that were impaired by alcohol.
+- Police officers’ views about the factors which contributed to accidents occurring suggest that 7% of KSI accidents during 2017 involved drivers that were impaired by alcohol.

 Breath tests of drivers taken after accidents show:

-- drivers were more likely to test positive at the weekend than on a weekday (4.6 vs 2.8(r))
+- drivers were more likely to test positive on weekends than on weekdays.